manishshettym/blog/index.md

 # Knowledge Shared = Knowledge<sup>2</sup>
 {: .fs-9 }

-Though I'm almost always involved in `"research-y"` 🔬 stuff, I'm finding it useful to jot down some thoughts on this journey.
+Though I'm almost always involved in `"research-y"` 🔬 stuff, I have found it useful to jot down some thoughts on the way.
 Conversations with many have suggested that others might benefit in making this a public spectacle.
-{: .fs-4  .fw-300 }
+{: .fs-3  .fw-300 }

-Consequently, I present ****drumroll*** 🥁🥁... me at random hours of the day trying to wrap my head around diverse experiences in research, academia, tech, travel, and life.
+Consequently, I present ****drumroll*** 🥁🥁... me sporadically trying to wrap my head around diverse experiences in research, academia, tech, travel, and life.
-{: .fs-4  .fw-300 }
+{: .fs-3  .fw-300 }

-<p style="color:red">Disclaimer: For those who are interested in my work, publications, and code, this might not be the page you were looking for.
-Try these routes instead:</p>
+<p style="color:red">Disclaimer: For those who are interested in my work, publications, and code, try these routes instead:</p>
 {: .fs-2  .fw-300}

 [My Website](https://manishshettym.github.io){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }